The Imperial Presidency and American Politics Governance by Edicts and Coups

 Today, Congress sporadically engages in law making but the president actually governs.
 Congress has become more an inquisitorial than a legislative body.
-Presidents rule through edicts while their opponents in the Congress counter with coups.
+Presidents rule through edicts while their opponents in the Congress counter with the threat of impeachment—an action that amounts to a political, albeit nonviolent coup.
 The courts sputter and fume but generally back the president.
-This is the new separation of powers–the president exercises power and the other branches are separated from it.
+This is the new separation of powers—the president exercises power and the other branches are separated from it.

 Chapter 1: How the Imperial Presidency Has Poisoned American Politics